avocado-framework/avocado/docs/source/plugins/optional/multiplexer.rst

 As mentioned earlier the power is not in producing one variant, but in defining huge scenarios with all possible variants.
-By using tree-structure with multiplex domains you can avoid most of the ugly filters you might know from Jenkin's sparse matrix jobs.
+By using tree-structure with multiplex domains you can avoid most of the ugly filters you might know from Jenkins sparse matrix jobs.
 For comparison let's have a look at the same example in Avocado::

    Multiplex tree representation: